 And Murphy lived in a one-room apartment, meaning that anyone visiting his place would, by definition, be entering his bedroom.
 His solution: an invention that let him tuck his bed into his closet, turning his bedroom into a living room.

 If you’re reading this, chances are you’re not facing the same predicament as William Murphy.
 However, the purpose of his invention remains the same: to get more than one use out of a room.
+So, let's look at how a Murphy bed can maximize living spaces in your home today.

 1. One bedroom for two kids